 Holding fast to faith (that leaning of the entire human personality on God in absolute trust and confidence) and having a good (clear) conscience.
 By rejecting and thrusting from them [their conscience], some individuals have made shipwreck of their faith.
 (1 Tim 1:19, AMP)

-This is not about ignoring your conscience; it’s about thrusting away your good and clear conscience.
+This is not about ignoring your conscience; it’s about the dangers of thrusting away your good and clear conscience.
 In other words, if your conscience condemns you, you will have trouble believing what God says is true about you.

 Dear friends, if our hearts do not condemn us, we have confidence before God and receive from him anything we ask… (1 John 3:21-22)